Tanmay-R-Choudhary/Tanmay-R-Choudhary/README.md

 ### Hi there 👋!

 I am Tanmay and I go by the pronoun 'he'.
-I am interested in software engineering and Machine Learning/Artifician Intelligecnce.
+I am interested in software engineering and Machine Learning/Artifician Intelligence.
 I am currently pursuing Computer Engineering.
 You can reach me at: tanmay.d.choudhary@gmail.com

 Have a nice day 🌻😄!